sguox002/leetcode/review/math1.md

         return ans;
     }
 ```
-note: for x or y==1 the loop will not come out
+note: for x or y==1 the loop will not come out<br/>
-one number may have more than one solution so when we find we need break the loop
+one number may have more than one solution so when we find we need break the loop	<br/>

-976. Largest Perimeter Triangle
+### 976. Largest Perimeter Triangle
 a+b>c will ensure a triangle

 ```cpp